 Most work record checks do not require a vulnerable sector check.
 Unless the check shows a “vulnerable sector check” was performed, it cannot be used.

-No. Clearances cannot be done for youth 18 and under and the League considers these waived.
-A Volunteer Form should still be completed.
+No. Clearances cannot be done for youth under 18 and the League considers these waived.

 No. If a clearance was requested and not submitted, the League cannot permit you to coach until a clearance is on file.
 A receipt for the clearance in this case is not sufficient.